Claims Adjuster Surety Bonds

 You will need to repay the surety though, as well as any associated fees incurred as a result of the claim paid on your bond.
 Besides being expensive in the present, a claim today can cost thousands in the future.
 Bond claims will cause underwriters to raise your bond price when you need to renew your license and buy another one.
 Your surety may even decide to drop you altogether with repeated claims.

 It is in your best interest to resolve issue with customers as soon and as agreeably as possible.
 A claim on your bond could prevent you from continuing to work as an adjuster at license renewal time.
 You may no longer qualify for a bond, or your rate may become prohibitively expensive for you.
-Without bonding, you cannot get licensed as a public adjuster.
+Without bonding, you cannot get licensed as an adjuster.
 So, it’s always best to clear things up with customers before they can file a complaint against you that results in an agency filing a claim.

-A public adjuster bond price will vary according to state, because different states require different bond amounts.
+Public adjuster bond price will vary according to state, because different states require different bond amounts.
 Your credit profile and company strength will also affect insurance broker bond cost.
 What you pay for the bond is called a premium.

 Premiums for insurance broker bonds typically range from 1% – 7.5% of the bond amount.
 A bond amount of $5,000 does not necessarily mean that you will only pay $50 for your bond, though, even if you have a perfect credit score.
 Likewise, a bond amount of $50,000 will not necessarily cost you an entire 1% of that amount.